phildoesdev/PortfolioRepo/README.md

 <span id="main-introduction"></span>

 ## Introduction
-> I am a skilled software developer with a bachelor’s degree in computer science from Michigan State University and 10 years of experience, focusing on web development.
-For the past five years I have been working remotely at an IoT start-up where I am responsible for developing and maintaining the company’s software and server infrastructure.
-I have dedicated the last 14 months of nights and weekends to touch, understand, and implement as many aspects of game development as possible.
+> I am a skilled software developer with a bachelor’s degree in computer science from Michigan State University.
+I have 10 years of experience, including spending the last 5 years working remotely as the lead developer in an IoT start-up.
+>
+> Over the past 14 months, I have dedicated my nights and weekends to self-guided learning in game development and mathematics.

 <!-- <br>
 <br>